 Cornell COVID-19 Vaccine Compliance Program - Overview

 The university requires all employees, regardless of role and work location, to have an FDA- or WHO- authorized or approved COVID-19 vaccine as part of comprehensive vaccination against this virus.
-To meet the requirements, faculty and staff must upload proof of vaccination to the Daily Check or have obtained a university-approved disability/ medical or religious exemption from the mandate, by the dates outlined below.
+To meet the requirements, faculty and staff must upload proof of a primary series of a COVID-19 vaccination to the Daily Check or have obtained a university-approved disability/ medical or religious exemption from the mandate, by the dates outlined below.

 - As of April 11, 2022, the booster is strongly recommended and no longer required. (see booster eligibility below).